From the 2026 budget audit

-Who decides which research in Kőszeg is worth your taxes?
+Who decides which research questions matter?

 What you see — and what you don't